-The Services for Handicapped Students Office offers a variety of support services to enable handicapped students to participate in the full range of college experiences.
-Services are arranged to fit the individual needs of the student and include interpreters, notetakers, tutors, mobility assistants, loan of wheelchairs, readers for the blind, and tape recorders.
+The Services for Handicapped

+Students Office offers a variety of support services to enable handicapped students to participate in the full range of college experiences.
+Services are arranged to fit the individual needs of the student and include interpreters. notetakers, tutors, mobility assistants. loan of wheelchairs, readers for the blind, and tape recorders.
 Handicapped students should contact the office at least one month before registration.
-The office will provide registration.
 The office will provide students with an orientation session and registration information.
 For additional information, contact the Services for Handicapped Students Office or the Counseling Center.